 1. Your Virtual and In-person Event Teams Need to Team Up

-As we mentioned in our blog Top Tips for Planning a Hybrid Event, since hybrid events are essentially two events in one, it's recommended you have two different teams in place.
+Since hybrid events are essentially two events in one, we recommend that you have two different teams in place.
 You'll need an event marketing manager, a producer, a content manager, and a technical producer for each phase of the event, in-person and virtual.

 Recently, we learned how crucial it is that both teams are well-versed in all aspects of the event.
 As an example, at our last hybrid event, an in-person "Meet the speaker" session had to be canceled at the last minute.
 But because our two event teams were aligned, the in-person event team knew that they could offer their attendees the option of joining the virtual session during the same time slot.
-Since both teams were well versed in the schedule, they solved the unexpected issue promptly.
+Since both teams were well-versed in the schedule, they were able to quickly resolve the unexpected issue.

 2. Make A Practice Of Staging Practice Runs

-Whether you're in charge of hybrid a user conference, product launch, or trade show event marketing, great events are a hallmark of a great brand.
-Keep in mind your attendees are likely taking time away from work to experience your content; it's essential that your event runs smoothly, and they get the maximum value for their time.
+Whether you're in charge of a hybrid user conference, product launch, or trade show event marketing, great events are a hallmark of a great brand.
+Keep in mind your attendees are likely taking time away from work to experience your content, so it's essential that your event runs smoothly and they get the maximum value for their time.

 To that end, we've found that thorough pre-event walkthroughs are essential for hybrid events — and you'll need all hands on deck.
-For example, during a walkthrough before our last event, when a virtual speaker could not share her screen, proceedings were delayed to track down a technical resource to help her resolve things offline.
+For example, during a walkthrough before our last event, when a virtual speaker couldn’t share her screen, we had to delay the proceedings while we tracked down a technical resource to help her resolve things offline.
 So from here on out, we'll identify where each staff member will be and what they'll be doing at each phase of the event to eliminate redundancies and ensure sufficient coverage.

 Be sure to rehearse the end-to-end in-person speaker experience, the in-person attendee experience, the virtual speaker experience, and the virtual attendee experience to identify gaps, troubleshoot possible issues, and answer any questions.
 Something almost always comes up, so it's better to identify and fix it during a practice run than to scramble during your live event.